ucsd-cse8b-w24/ucsd-cse8b-w24/syllabus.md

 that we will not adjust the scale to make it harder to get a better grade.
 We will not adjust the scale for individual students.

-<h3>Lecture - Problem Sessions</h3>

-Most course content will be presented asynchronously through pre-lecture videos and Stepik readings, with associated interactive activities.
-Lectures will involve problem solving with your classmates.
+<h3>Lecture</h3>

-**In-person sessions** will be led during the normally-scheduled lecture times in the normally-scheduled room, led by the instructor.
-These sessions will be recorded by podcasting but will not be available remotely while they are ongoing.
+Lectures will be led during the normally-scheduled lecture times in the normally-scheduled room, led by the instructor.
+They will be recorded by podcasting but will not be available remotely while they are ongoing.
-You can find the recordings in the Canvas Media Gallery or at [podcast.ucsd.edu](https://podcast.ucsd.edu){:target="_blank"}
+You can find the recordings in the Canvas Media Gallery and at [podcast.ucsd.edu](https://podcast.ucsd.edu){:target="_blank"}

-Since these lectures may be mostly student discussion, the recordings are mostly an archive of any live demos that come up rather than a presentation of core content.

-Starting with the second lecture, we will take attendance during lecture (except exams).
-You must attend at least 15 lectures to earn full credit for lecture particpation.
-To receive credit for attending, you must make sure to check-in during lecture (check-ins will happen at random times in the middle of the lecture), we will not accept any check-ins after lecture and credit for attendance will not be given retroactively.

-Attendance check-ins will be handled through Gradescope therefore it's highly recommended to download the Gradescope mobile app to your phone so you can upload your worksheets.
-Otherwise, you will need to hand-in your worksheets after lecture and come to office hours to get them back.

 <h3>Discussion</h3>

-Teaching Assistants (TAs) will hold a weekly discussion section to cover the weekly programming assignment, review prior content, and answer student questions.
+Teaching Assistants (TAs) will hold a weekly discussion section to practice exam questions, review prior content, and answer student questions.
-Participation is not required at discussion, but it is highly encouraged.

-Like lectures, discussions will also be recorded and made available in the Canvas Media Gallery or at [podcast.ucsd.edu](https://podcast.ucsd.edu){:target="_blank"}
+Like lectures, discussions will also be recorded and made available in the Canvas Media Gallery and at [podcast.ucsd.edu](https://podcast.ucsd.edu){:target="_blank"}

+<h3>Lecture/Discussion Participation (Extra Credit)</h3>

+Starting with the second lecture, we will take attendance during lecture (except exams) and for each discussion session.

+Attendance for lectures and discussions is not required, but each lecture/discussion earns 0.4% extra credit, up to a maximum of 10% (25 total lectures and discussions).

+In each lecture/discussion, we’ll have a paper handout (also available electronically).
+At the end of lecture/discussion you’ll have a chance submit your handout to Gradescope.
+You can do this by scanning it in the Gradescope app (for iOS and Android) or through the web interface.
+To get participation credit, you have to submit a handout filled in with the key provided by the instructor/TA.

+The correct key for the lecture/discussion (given by the instructor or TA) must be used or credit will not be given for attending.
+Handouts will be graded for participation only and not for correctness of the response.

+We will not accept any check-ins after lecture and credit for attendance will not be given retroactively.

-### Book Exercises/Quizzes and Course Engagement
+### Stepik Exercises (textbook) and Course Engagement

 Along with each lecture will come some required pre-lecture work.
 Most often this will be reading and activities from our [Stepik textbook](https://stepik.org/course/100177/syllabus){:target="_blank"}, and will also sometimes include surveys or check-in quizzes so we can get your feedback about the course and check on your understanding.

 The online texbook records your progress, and we give a schedule of expected times to finish the readings.
 There is no penalty for completing these late, but they are assigned so that you will be prepared to participate in problem solving session and so that you know the expected pace of the course.

-All Stepik exercises must be completed by the last day of class on Friday of Week 10 by 10pm.
+All Stepik exercises must be completed by Saturday of Week 10 by 8am.
 After this time, no late submissions will be accepted, for any reason.

 To ensure you get credit for the Stepik exercises, you must fill out this